-- 1.1 This document sets out the service specification relating to the provision of Community Crisis Outreach Support for adults aged 18 years and over with a Learning Disability and/or Autism who are ordinarily resident in, or are the responsibility of, Somerset County Council (SCC). - 1.2 This document also sets out the service specification, outcomes and quality standards which apply to the provision of this care and support to adults with a Learning Disability and/or Autism who are funded either solely or jointly by SCC, and/or NHS Somerset Clinical Commissioning Group, (hereafter referred to as SCCG).
-It describes the key features of the service being commissioned and the expectations of the partners involved. - 1.3 This Specification should be read in conjunction with the contract and its appendices and schedules - 1.4 This Service Specification is for the provision of person centred outreach crisis support service to support people with a Learning Disability and/or Autism whose placement is at risk of breakdown and / or at risk of mental health hospital admission and / or who cannot be supported in their own home. - 1.5 It is recognised that the people using this service will be living in a variety of accommodations, e.g. supported housing, rented accommodation, owned home, residential care, or with family and friends.
+- 1.1 This document sets out the service specification relating to the provision of Short-Term Crisis Support Residential Service to support adults aged 18 years and over with a Learning Disability and/or Autism who are ordinarily resident in, or are the responsibility of, Somerset County Council (SCC). - 1.2 This document also sets out the service specification, outcomes and quality standards which apply to the provision of this care and support to adults with a Learning Disability and/or Autism who are funded either solely or jointly by SCC, and/or NHS Somerset Clinical Commissioning Group, (hereafter referred to as SCCG).
+It describes the key features of the service being commissioned and the expectations of the partners involved. - 1.3 This Specification should be read in conjunction with the contract and its appendices and schedules - 1.4 This Service Specification is for the provision of person-centred crisis support residential accommodation and support service to support people with a Learning Disability and/or Autism whose placement is at risk of breakdown and / or at risk of mental health hospital admission and / or who cannot be supported in their own home. - 1.5 It is recognised that the people using this service will have been living in, or moving to a variety of accommodations, e.g. supported housing, rented accommodation, owned home, residential care, or with family and friends.
 For the purpose of these service specifications, these accommodations shall be defined as the person's own home. - 1.6 SCC and SCCG are committed to working with independent providers in a spirit of consultation, co-operation and partnership to ensure that appropriate services are available to meet the needs of Adults with Learning Disabilities and/or Autism and their carers and families. - 1.7 It is a statutory requirement that all Providers of regulated care services for adults are registered with the Care Quality Commission (CQC).
 Therefore, the regulations required for registration (and their associated standards), and the monitoring of the achievement of those regulations and standards, are not duplicated in this specification. - 1.8 SCC is fulfilling its Obligations and Duties under The Care Act 2014 for the provision of 'welfare services' to disabled persons and to carry out an assessment of the person's needs for those services and then decide whether the person's needs call for the provision by them of a service.
 SCCG is fulfilling its Obligations and Duties by providing specialist health services, provided through the Rapid Intervention Team (RIT) and other specialist LD services as part of their contract with Somerset Partnership Foundation Trust.